elaineleiyoung/StakeTheStigma/README.md

 ## Project Description:
 Stake the Stigma is a project aimed at destigmatizing women's health topics by providing a personalized dashboard experience for users.
 The goal of this project is to make it easier for people to access and search for specific articles and insights related to women's health topics.
 By doing so, the project aims to increase awareness and communication about important but often underrepresented subjects in society.

 The personalized dashboard experience allows users to customize their experience based on their preferences and interests.
-Users can choose specific topics or areas of interest, and the dashboard will then display articles and insights related to those topics.
-Users can also search for specific articles or keywords to find the resources related to those searches.
+Users can choose specific topics or areas of interest, and the dashboard will then display summarized articles and insights related to those topics.
+Users can also search for specific articles or keywords to find resources related to those queries and add such articles into the dashboard.
+There is also a separate contributor feed which features articles written or shared by contributors, who have integrated such articles into our database.

 ## Table of contents